-A good rule for cultivating roses in the Southeast is to use teas, noisettes, and chinas, with some hybrid musks and polyanthas thrown in, but so far that hasn't worked for me.
-Perhaps it's because I live in a low-lying place with a lot of moisture, or the overly rich new soil in the new gardens causes the warm-weather roses to grow like mad all season, which leads to deadly canker over the winter.
+A good rule for cultivating roses in the Southeast is to use teas, noisettes, and chinas, with some hybrid musks and polyanthas thrown in.
+However, so far that hasn't worked for me.
+Perhaps it's because I live in a low-lying place with a lot of moisture, or the overly rich new soil in the new gardens causes the warm-weather roses to grow like mad all season, leading to deadly canker over the winter.
 I have lost every tea, noisette and china that I have tried with the exception of Climbing Old Blush.
 Now that the house has been moved and I have a higher drier place to garden I'm going to try them again.

 Rugosas, on the other hand, have performed like champs.
 I started by growing a half a dozen R. rugosa alba from seed, half expecting them to melt down within a couple of years, and 5 years later those rugosas are robust and healthy.
 The flowers smell like cloves.